Last updated on December 31st, 2019 at 07:08 pm

 Is it time to finally give in to your child’s pleadings and find a pet for the family?
 While a unicorn or a Siberian tiger might be at the top of your child’s list, there are other pets much more suited for your family.
 And that perfect pet is probably patiently waiting for you at your local shelter!

-How to know if it’s time to add to the family.
+How to know if it’s time to add a pet to the family–

 Before you officially give in to your child’s pleading (or your own excitement!), evaluate if taking on a family pet is a wise decision.
 Ask these questions of your family first: